Kaltsoon/react-native-material/material/1-introduction-to-react-native.md

 To submit this exercise and all the future exercises you need to [create a new GitHub repostitory](https://github.com/new).
 The name of the repository can be for example the name of the application you initialized with `expo init`.
 Now that the repository is created, run `git init` within your application's root directory to make sure that the directory is initialized as a Git repository.
 Next, to add the created repository as the remote run `git remote add origin git@github.com:<YOUR_GITHUB_USERNAME>/<NAME_OF_YOUR_REPOSITORY>.git` (remember to replace the placeholder values in the command).
 Finally, just commit and push your changes into the repository and you are all done.

-## Eslint
+## ESLint

 Now that we are somewhat familiar with the development environment let's enhance our development experience even further by configuring a linter.
-We will be using [Eslint](https://eslint.org/) which is already familiar to us from the previous parts.
+We will be using [ESLint](https://eslint.org/) which is already familiar to us from the previous parts.
 Let's get started by installing the dependencies:

 ```shell
 npm install --save-dev eslint babel-eslint eslint-plugin-react